Here’s an easy way to understand the difference between saving and investing.

 That’s kind of how a savings account works … but your money won’t go bad if you don’t use it.
 Oh, and you might make a small amount of interest, which won’t happen with eggs.

 Investing is a little different.
-It starts by putting money into an account.
-Then this account is used to buy things like stocks, mutual funds, or exchange-traded funds (ETFs).
+It starts with putting money into an account.
+The account is then used to buy things like stocks, mutual funds, or exchange-traded funds (ETFs).

 So let’s say investing is more like buying a chicken.
 A real, live one.
 It takes care and attention to raise a chicken.
 And there are some risks involved.
 Maybe there's a fox in your neighborhood, for instance.